-- 1.2 Embryos for export to New Zealand of a bloodline derived from semen or embryos imported from any country other than New Zealand or South Africa, originated from animals that were conceived (using non-imported semen), born and lived continuously in Australia.
-The donor animal's parents were also conceived (using non-imported semen), born and lived continuously in Australia. - 1.3 The flock(s) of origin of the donor females and the embryo collection centre, were free from any quarantine restrictions from 60 days before the first embryo collection until completion of the donor animal testing for this consignment. - 1.4 The donor females were held in an AQIS approved embryo collection centre for a continuous period of at least 30 days before the collection of embryos for this consignment and until the testing specified in this certificate was completed.
-During this time were isolated from animals not of an equivalent health status. - 1.5 The ova were fertilised as follows:
+- 1.2 For any semen for export to New Zealand of a bloodline derived from semen or embryos imported from any country other than New Zealand or South Africa, the semen originated from animals that were conceived (using non-imported semen), born and lived continuously in Australia.
+The donor animal's parents were also conceived (using non-imported semen), born and lived continuously in Australia. - 1.3 The flock(s) of origin of the donor animals and the semen collection centre were free from any quarantine restrictions from 90 days before the first semen collection until completion of the testing of the donor animals as required by this certificate. - 1.4 The donor animals were held in the semen collection centre for a continuous period of at least 30 days before the collection of semen for this consignment and until the testing specified in this certificate was completed.
+During this time they were not used for natural mating and were isolated from animals not of equivalent health status. - 1.5 The centre is approved by AQIS for collection of semen for export, and is inspected at least once a year during the breeding season by an Official Veterinarian.